khakhalin/notes/keywords/hash.md

 **Linear probing**: Each cell contains a tuple (key,value).
 When writing, if a cell is occupied, go along the list towards next empty cell.
 During reading, go down comparing the keys.
 Pros: effectively uses space.
 Cons: tends to become increasingly slow as clusters develop, can run out of space.
 Possible solution: resize as necessary (but note that resizing also includes rehashing and rewriting all elements).

-Just pain deleting from a linear probing hash would be a problem, as it would leave an empty space, that would break search.
+Just plain deleting from a linear probing hash would be a problem, as it would leave an empty space, that would break search.
 Solutions: either mark deleted cells with a special "deleted" property (indicating that we can write to this cell, but shouldn't stop at it while searching), or shift all elements after it backwards by one, upon deletion.

 **Quadratic probing**: An improvement upon linear probing, in which to resolve collision you don't go linearly by adding k to the base address, but jump by adding k² to it (k takes N starting at 0, until the collision is resolved).
 By having it scattered, it reduces clustering, and associated performance issues. ([Wiki ref](https://en.wikipedia.org/wiki/Quadratic_probing))